Tangjiahui26/DataAnalysisWithR/hw05/hw05-Tang-Jiahui.md

 *Experiment with one or more of`write_csv()/read_csv()`(and/or`TSV`friends),`saveRDS()/readRDS()`,`dput()/dget()`.
 Create something new, probably by filtering or grouped-summarization of Singer or Gapminder.*

+-   The origin dataset is too large to analyze, so I used mutate() to create reordered `artist_name`, and filtered it with artist\_familiarity.

 ``` r
 singer_new_for_IO <- singer_year_dropped %>%
   mutate(artist_name = fct_reorder(artist_name, artist_familiarity, max, desc = TRUE)) %>%